A simple quantum dot: numerical and variational solutions

-In Fig.~\ref{figa1_1} we show the normalized ground state energy $\epsilon \equiv E/E_{\rm t}$ versus $1/N$ for a variety of barrier strengths ${\rm v}_0 \equiv V_0/E_{\rm t}$, for the case $a/L = 0.2$.
-Here, the value of $N$ signifies the matrix size {\it without} accounting for any symmetries.
-Symbols indicate the calculated energies for a given matrix size.
-The results for all potentials look practically horizontal, but in reality there is a dependency on the matrix size $N$ which increases with increasing value of ${\rm v}_0$.
-This is made clearer by expanding the ordinate scale for each value of ${\rm v}_0$, and then fitting the results to a linear curve.
-For example, for the ${\rm v}_0 = 125$ results one can plot the same graph on a scale of $0.59350 < \epsilon < 0.59470$, and determine (by eye) that $\epsilon = 0.59359 + 9.0/N$ is a good fit, particularly to the lowest 3 points, since a reasonable deviation from linearity is now evident on this scale (not shown).
-The estimated error in intercept value is (conservatively) $\pm 0.00005$.
-There is no need for more rigour since a much more accurate value for the $V_0 \rightarrow \infty$ result is determined by mode-matching.
-In any event, using the fitted curves to the results in Fig.~\ref{figa1_1}, we find the intercepts as tabulated in the second column of Table~\ref{table_a1}.
+In Fig.~\ref{figa1_1} we show the normalized ground state energy $\epsilon \equiv E/E_{\rm t}$ versus $1/N$ for a variety of barrier strengths ${v}_0 \equiv V_0/E_{\rm t}$, for the case $L/a=5$.
+Here, $N$ denotes the matrix size before accounting for any symmetries.
+On the scale of this plot, the energy for each value of $v_0$ appears nearly constant as a function of $N$.
+There is, however, a small dependence that becomes more pronounced as $v_0$ increases.
+This dependence is approximately linear in $1/N$ for large values of $N$; for example, one can plot the $v_0=125$ results and determine that $\epsilon = 0.59359 + 9.0/N$ is a good fit, particularly to the lowest 3 points.
+The intercepts of the fit lines, as tabulated in the second column of Table~\ref{table_a1}, give an estimate for the exact value of the energy in the $N\to\infty$ limit.
+A conservative estimate for the error in intercept values is $\pm 0.000\,05$.

+These results were obtained using a program written in Fortran.
+The numerical diagonalization was achieved by calling the subroutine \texttt{dsyevd.f}.
+Various results were benchmarked by two independent codes (written by other coauthors) in Python.
+Similar redundancy and benchmarking exists for other codes used for the mode-matching, finite-difference, and tight-binding calculations.

 Table~\ref{table_a1} also contains values of the ground state energy for a single trough with barrier height $V_0$.
-The calculation for this energy follows that of a single one-dimensional square well (see, e.g. Ref.~\onlinecite{griffiths18}, section 2.6), and requires solution of the transcendental equation
+The calculation for this energy follows that of a single one-dimensional square well (see, e.g. Ref.~[\onlinecite{griffiths18}], section 2.6), and requires solving the transcendental equation